 Tyler (or Ty) was born and raised in suburban Massachusetts.
 He hardly left his hometown until graduating from high school and flying a few thousand miles to the other side of the equator to spend a year in Quito, Ecuador.
 His time abroad in Quito turned out to be a perfect foreshadowing of his passion for service and athletics at STRIVE.
 While there, he became fluent in Spanish while working in a children’s hospital and began to explore his love for running.

-As an athlete, Ty has progressed immensely from his humble roots as a high schooler, first competing in Division 3 NCAA track and cross country for Tufts University, a four-time Academic All-American and seven-time All-Conference runner, before graduating and moving to South America to pursue athletics full time.
-His big move paid off, as his dedication earned him a sponsorship from Hoka One One after running 65 minutes for Half Marathon, 29 minutes for 10k, and making his debut at the Boston Marathon where he finished in the top 30 in 2:21.
-Since then, Ty improved his marathon time to 2:16 (which ranked him in the top 25 in the US and qualified him for the US Olympic Trials) and his half marathon time to 1:03.
-Ty even made a debut at the ultra-marathon, finishing as the runner-up in his debut event at the US National Championships for 50K (31 miles), a performance which earned him a spot on the US National Team and an invitation to compete for Team USA at the 2015 World Championships.
+As an athlete, Ty has progressed immensely from his humble roots as a high schooler, first competing in NCAA Div.
+3 track and cross country for Tufts University before moving to South America to pursue his dream of professional athletics.
+His big move paid off, as his dedication earned him a sponsorship from HOKA ONE ONE after showing new promise on the roads.
+Since then, Ty has continued to develop as a professional, improving his marathon time to 2:15 and competing at the US Olympic Marathon Trials, running 1:03 in the half marathon, and twice representing the US National Team at the 50km World Championships where he finished as the individual silver medalist in 2016.
 He continues to support STRIVE through his running as well, including setting the World Record for Treadmill Half Marathon as part of a STRIVE fundraiser.

 However, Tyler’s passion for service and athletics transcends his running career.
 After first working as a Group Leader on the inaugural STRIVE-Peru Trip in 2011, he now works year-round as an administrator and ambassador for the program.
 He hopes to continue to lead trips and impart his knowledge and experience in athletics, travel, service, and life with as many young people as possible.